Characterizing Supernova Host Galaxies with FrankenBlast: A Scalable Tool for Transient Host Galaxy Association, Photometry, and Stellar Population Modeling: Stellar Population Modeling

 We randomly sample from prior distributions of the stellar population properties of interest to generate mock photometry.
 We allow the following properties to be sampled: redshift, the total mass formed in the galaxy ($M_F$), stellar metallicity ($Z_*$), dust attenuated from old ($\tau_{V,2}$) stellar light and the fraction of dust attenuated from young to old stellar light ($\tau_{V,1}/\tau_{V,2}$), the offset from the \citealt{calzetti2000} dust attenuation curve, the ratio of SFR between two adjacent age bins (totaling six ratios for our seven-bin non-parametric SFH model), two AGN parameters: the fraction of possible AGN luminosity relative to the bolometric stellar luminosity ($f_\textrm{AGN}$) and a mid-IR optical depth ($\tau_\textrm{AGN}$), and three \citet{DraineandLi07} IR dust emission parameters: the polycyclic aromatic hydrocarbon mass fraction ($q_\textrm{pah}$), the contribution of dust heated ($\gamma_e$), and the minimum radiation field strength ($U_\textrm{min}$).
 We show all sampled parameters and their prior distributions in Table \ref{tab:prosp_priors}.
 We note that our model slightly differs from the one used in \texttt{Blast} (see Table 1 in \citealt{Blast}), namely in redshift where we increase the maximum from $z=0.2$ in \texttt{Blast} to $z=1.5$ in \texttt{FrankenBlast} to be better aligned with the host sample we analyze here.

 Our training set comprises 2 million mock galaxies, with 2/3 of their mock photometry generated from sampling the priors in Table \ref{tab:prosp_priors} and 1/3 from uniform prior distributions on all properties except $M_F$ and $Z_*$, for which we always constrain through the \citet{gcb+05} $M_F$-$Z_*$ relation priors.
 We modify the \citet{gcb+05} $M_F$-$Z_*$ relation by widening the confidence intervals by a factor of two to account for any unknown potential systematics, following the guidelines in \citet{Leja2019}.
-We do not include any mock galaxy in our training set with photometry well outside of the magnitude range of our observed hosts and highlight this in Figure~\ref{fig:trainingset}.
+We do not include any mock galaxy in our training set with photometry well outside of the magnitude range of our observed hosts and highlight this in Figure~\ref{fig:trainingset}, although, we do note that our host population spans a wide range of magnitudes from $r=10-24$~mag.
 To simulate observed galaxies, we add Gaussian noise to the mock photometry using SNR determined from our host galaxy photometric measurements and photometric uncertainties from these SNRs\footnote{\texttt{FrankenBlast} uses a higher-fidelity SNR model from a much larger input data sample than \texttt{Blast}.}.
-We impose a 1\% error floor on all observed photometry, thus this is also propagated in the training set.
+To create the SNR model, we determine SNRs for all galaxies within our host population, divide the hosts into evenly-spaced magnitude bins, and calculate the mean SNR for galaxies within each bin.
+We impose a 1\% error floor on all observed photometry, thus this is also propagated into the SNR model.
+For each simulated photometric point, we interpolate over the SNR model to obtain an approximate uncertainty at the simulated magnitude.
+We then randomly generate a noised-up photometric point from a Gaussian distribution, using the simulated photometric point as the mean and the uncertainty as the standard deviation.
 We emphasize to the reader that this is a crucial step: the training set must be generated with a \textit{noise} model similar to that of the observed galaxy population in order to correctly model uncertainty on the stellar population property posterior distributions.
+For this reason, we do not include galaxies that have photometry determined through other methods (i.e., a larger field galaxy population from the surveys used in this study) within our noise model.